Earn Free International Flights in 6 Months Using Everyday Purchases

 Don’t overspend to chase points

-The whole point is to use money you would spend anyway.
+The whole idea is to use money you would spend anyway.
 If you find yourself buying extra stuff just to hit a bonus, you’re losing money.
-The math only works when the points you earn are more valuable than the extra cash outlay.
+The math only works when the points you earn outweigh any extra cash outlay.

 Pay off the balance each month

-Interest wipes out any reward value.
+Interest kills any reward value.
 Set up automatic payments so you never miss a due date.
 The peace of mind is worth the few minutes of setup.

 Keep an eye on expiration

 Some points expire after 12‑24 months of inactivity.
-A quick $5 purchase on the card every few months can keep the account alive and the points safe.
+A tiny $5 purchase on the card every few months keeps the account alive and your points safe.

 A Personal Story: My First Free Flight

 Six months ago I decided to test this method before my sister’s wedding in Spain.
-I signed up for a card with a 60k point bonus, met the $4,000 spend requirement by paying my rent, utilities, and grocery bills on it.
-I also added my coffee shop purchases and a few rideshares.
-By month five I had 70,000 points.
-I transferred them to a European airline partner and booked a round‑trip from Denver to Barcelona for just 55,000 points plus a $100 tax fee.
-The flight was fully refundable, and I still have points left for a future trip.
-The whole process felt like a cheat code, but it was all legit everyday spending.
+I signed up for a card offering a 60 k point bonus, hit the $4,000 spend requirement by paying rent, utilities, and grocery bills on it, and added my coffee shop purchases and a few rideshares.
+By month five I had racked up 70 k points.
+I transferred them to a European airline partner and booked a round‑trip from Denver to Barcelona for just 55 k points plus a $100 tax fee.
+The flight was fully refundable, and I still have points left for a future adventure.
+The whole process felt like a cheat code, but it was nothing more than everyday spending put to work.

 Step‑by‑Step Action Plan

-- Pick a travel card with a sign‑up bonus and good everyday earn rates.
+- Pick a travel card with a solid sign‑up bonus and strong everyday earn rates.

-- Track your points in a spreadsheet or app; note any transfer bonuses.
+- Track your points in a simple spreadsheet or app; note any transfer bonuses that pop up.

-- Search for award flights once you hit 30k points; use partner airlines to stretch value.
+- Search for award flights once you cross the 30 k‑point mark; leverage partner airlines to maximize value.

 Final Thought

-You don’t need a high‑income job or a secret credit‑card hack to fly for free.
+You don’t need a six‑figure salary or a secret credit‑card hack to fly for free.
 By aligning your regular purchases with a well‑chosen travel card, you can stack enough points for an international trip in just half a year.
-The key is consistency, paying off the balance, and being smart about where you transfer the points.
-So next time you line up for that latte, remember: you’re not just buying coffee, you’re buying a seat on a plane.
+The secret sauce is consistency, paying off the balance each month, and being smart about where you transfer those points.
+So the next time you line up for that latte, remember: you’re not just buying coffee, you’re buying a seat on a plane.